MJAS1/vidman/README.md

 works by comparing subsequent frames and counting the number of changes in pixels.
 If the number of changes exceeds the threshold value defined in the config file, the trigger code is sent.
 Depending on the environment, the threshold value might need to be adjusted.
-If there is a lot of background noise you should increase the value from default 10.
 The value can be set in the config file ~/.config/BECS/VidMan.conf by changing the variable movementThreshold.
 To check how well the motion detection is working, open the motion dialog from menu->view->motion dialog.

 The script can be paused with `pause`.